 Most diets recommend eating more fruits and vegetables but something that is often overlooked is the variety.
 Along with eating more fruits and vegetables, you should also eat fruits and veggies in different colours.

 II.
 Changing your method of cooking food

 While deep frying food yields the most delicious taste, it is also the least healthy.
 Healthier methods of preparing food include steaming and pan-frying.
 You could also grill your food once in a while.

 Nuts are often missing in most ladies’ diets.
 They are a great addition and complement fruits and vegetables.
 Any types of nuts, from walnuts to almonds are good for you.

 On average, the general consumption of meat is too high.
 Dr Tang suggests decreasing meat intake regardless of the type of meat.
 The recommended daily intake is a portion that is the size of your palm.

 In our modern-day lifestyle, many ladies lack exercise.
 While some might think that exercise means engaging in strenuous activities daily, exercise can include brisk walking, swimming, tennis, yoga or pilates just to name a few.
 Any activity that you enjoy and keeps you active, is ideal.

 3. Reducing Stress

-- Sharing about your stress with family/loved ones.
+- Share about your stress with family/loved ones

-If you are less stressed, are more active and have a healthy, balanced diet, your lifestyle will improve and therefore decrease your chances of getting breast cancer.
+If you are less stressed, more active and have a healthy, balanced diet, your lifestyle will improve and therefore decreases your chances of getting breast cancer.